-- The operator shall, unless otherwise agreed in writing by the Environment Agency, undertake the monitoring specified in table 3.5 - 3.5.2 The operator shall maintain records of all monitoring required by these standard rules including records of the taking and analysis of samples, instrument measurements (periodic and continual), calibrations, examinations, tests and surveys and any assessment or evaluation made on the basis of such data.
+- 3.5.1 The operator shall, unless otherwise agreed in writing by the Environment Agency, undertake the monitoring specified in tables 3.1 and 3.5. - 3.5.2 The operator shall maintain records of all monitoring required by these standard rules including records of the taking and analysis of samples, instrument measurements (periodic and continual), calibrations, examinations, tests and surveys and any assessment or evaluation made on the basis of such data.
+These records shall be submitted to the Environment Agency annually in the form of a report. - 3.5.3 For New Medium Combustion Plant the first monitoring measurements shall be carried out within four months of the issue date of the permit or the date when the MCP is first put into operation, whichever is later.

-Table 3.5 Process monitoring requirements